Tom Howard (golfer): Amateur career

 Howard first came to notice in 1913.
 Playing off a handicap of 2 he finished tied for third place in a competition marking the opening of the municipal course at Moore Park, New South Wales.
-Two weeks later, playing for the Bonnie Doon club, he finished 4th in qualifying for the New South Wales Amateur Championship, and reached the semi-finals, losing to Eric Apperly at the 37th hole.
+Two weeks later, playing for the Bonnie Doon Golf Club, he finished 4th in qualifying for the New South Wales Amateur Championship, and reached the semi-finals, losing to Eric Apperly at the 37th hole.
 It was reported that he had "not played for some years."
 In 1914 he reached the final of the NSW Amateur, losing to Jim Howden by one hole.

 In 1919 Howard won the Queensland Amateur Championship by 8 strokes and later the NSW Amateur, beating Henry McClelland by two holes in the final.
 In the 1920 NSW Amateur, Howard met Eric Apperly in the first match-play round and lost by one hole.
 In the Australian Open he finished 5th, the leading amateur.
 He reached the final of the Australian Amateur, but lost again to Apperly, 4 and 3.
 In the 1921 NSW Amateur, Howard beat his main competitors, Apperly and Ivo Whitton to reach the final, and then he outplayed Edward Pope in the final, winning 9 and 7, to win his second title.
 In the Australian Open, Howard tied for 6th place, and then lost in the semi-final of the amateur championship to Legh Winser, 4 and 3.